georgetown-cset/1790-ai-patent-data/README.md

 ## Functional Application Categories with Patent Classifications

 This dimension relates to the function being carried out by the invention described in a selected patent.
-The categories in this dimension are shown in the following table, while the patent classifications used to assign patents to each category are listed below.
+The categories in this dimension are shown in the following list, while the patent classifications used to assign patents to each category are in the subsequent list below.

-**Table 4 – Categories in the Functional Applications Dimension**
+**Categories in the Functional Applications Dimension**

 - Language processing
 - Distributed AI